 - (2) The applicable Dilawri Tenant is the lead tenant for the Dixie Auto Mall until July 2030.
 A Dixie Auto Mall sub-tenant that formerly operated a Hyundai dealership moved from the premises at the end of the second quarter of 2019.
 In the third quarter of 2020, the Dilawri Tenant that operates the Harley Davidson dealership moved into the vacated Toyota dealership location.
 In addition, the Dilawri Tenant that operated the Nissan Truck dealership moved from the premises during the fourth quarter of 2020.
-As of the date of the AIF, the premises were leased but unoccupied and are being used for ancillary purposes; however, this change does not affect the terms of the applicable Dilawri Leases. - (3) The REIT holds a leasehold interest in this Property. - (4) The REIT holds both the freehold and leasehold interests in this Property. - (5) The REIT has leased this property to a tenant unrelated to the Dilawri Group. - (6) Chomedey Toyota, Hamel Honda, Honda Ste-Rose, Hyundai Sorel, Kia Sorel and Mazda de Laval were acquired by the REIT on January 3, 2023. - (7) Does not include 3 vehicle compound facilities/unimproved lands that were acquired as part of the portfolio of Properties acquired from Mierins Auto Group on December 12, 2018.
+As of the date of the AIF, the premises were leased but unoccupied and are being used for ancillary purposes; however, this change does not affect the terms of the applicable Dilawri Leases. - (3) The REIT holds a leasehold interest in this Property. - (4) The REIT holds both the freehold and leasehold interests in this Property. - (5) The REIT has leased this property to a tenant unrelated to the Dilawri Group. - (6) Jointly owned by the REIT and StorageVault Canada Inc. - (7) Does not include 3 vehicle compound facilities/unimproved lands that were acquired as part of the portfolio of Properties acquired from Mierins Auto Group on December 12, 2018.
 Also does not include the vehicle compound facility that is adjoined to Abbotsford VW. - (8) Includes a 3.03 acre parcel of land located at 2 Laser Street, Ottawa, ON. - (9) Walkley Road, a small parcel of land in Ottawa, ON, was acquired by the REIT in February 2022 as part of a strategic acquisition of land adjoining the REIT's Bank Street Toyota property and is leased to a third-party health care provider. - (10) In January 2022, this lease was assigned to Tesla Canada.